-Using 365 Mode
+Using Online Mode

-You can use 365 mode to upload your images to 365.acdsee.com.
-365.acdsee.com is an image sharing and storage service available to ACDSee Pro users.
-With 365 mode and 365.acdsee.com, you can upload and browse through your online images without having to launch an Internet browser.
+You can use Online mode to upload your images to ACDSeeOnline.com.
+ACDSeeOnline.com is an image sharing and storage service available to ACDSee Pro users.
+With Online mode and ACDSeeOnline.com, you can upload and browse through your online images without having to launch an Internet browser.

-365 mode has two parts: 365.acdsee.com and Transfer.
-In 365.acdsee.com, you can browse through your images in your 365.acdsee.com account and modify your account settings.
+Online mode has two parts: ACDSeeOnline.com and Transfer.
+In ACDSeeOnline.com, you can browse through your images in your ACDSeeOnline.com account and modify your account settings.
 In Transfer, the screen splits into two.
-The bottom part of the screen displays the images in your computer, and the top part of the screen displays your 365.acdsee.com.
-You can simply click images in your computer displayed in the bottom part of the screen, and drag them into the top part of the screen to upload the images to your 365.acdsee.com account.
+The bottom part of the screen displays the images in your computer, and the top part of the screen displays your ACDSeeOnline.com account.
+You can simply click and drag images in your computer displayed in the bottom part of the screen, and drag them into the top part of the screen to upload the images to your ACDSeeOnline.com account.

-You cannot take an image from 365 mode and open it in Develop or Edit mode.
+You cannot take an image from Online mode and open it in Develop or Edit mode.
 To edit an image, select an image in Manage or View mode and open it in Develop or Edit mode.

-Uploading Images
+Uploading images